lanl/distphylo/README.md

     -> selected Newick tree/forest + grid-search log
 ```

-This version does **not** estimate distances from sequences and does **not** assume any substitution model internally.
+This option does not estimate distances from sequences and does not assume any substitution model internally.
 Any evolutionary model or distance-estimation method used to create the matrix is external to this program.

 ---